Intevac (NASDAQ:IVAC) Issues Q4 2021 Earnings Guidance

 Intevac (NASDAQ:IVAC) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $-0.080-$-0.060 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.040.
 The company issued revenue guidance of $20 million-$21 million, compared to the consensus revenue estimate of $25.20 million.Intevac also updated its FY 2021 guidance to EPS.

-Intevac (NASDAQ:IVAC) last released its earnings results on Sunday, October 31st.
-The electronics maker reported ($0.17) EPS for the quarter, topping analysts’ consensus estimates of ($0.25) by $0.08.
+Intevac (NASDAQ:IVAC) last announced its earnings results on Sunday, October 31st.
+The electronics maker reported ($0.17) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.25) by $0.08.
 Intevac had a negative net margin of 21.45% and a negative return on equity of 16.24%.
 During the same quarter in the previous year, the business posted ($0.01) EPS.

-A hedge fund recently raised its stake in Intevac stock.
-Morgan Stanley grew its stake in shares of Intevac, Inc. (NASDAQ:IVAC) by 17.9% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 29,255 shares of the electronics maker’s stock after buying an additional 4,441 shares during the period.
-Morgan Stanley owned 0.12% of Intevac worth $197,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors and hedge funds own 69.23% of the company’s stock.
+An institutional investor recently raised its position in Intevac stock.
+Morgan Stanley raised its position in Intevac, Inc. (NASDAQ:IVAC) by 17.9% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 29,255 shares of the electronics maker’s stock after purchasing an additional 4,441 shares during the quarter.
+Morgan Stanley owned 0.12% of Intevac worth $197,000 as of its most recent SEC filing.
+69.23% of the stock is owned by institutional investors and hedge funds.

 Intevac Company Profile